 Dr. Lihi Eder – Rheumatologist

-Dr. Lihi Eder is an Assistant Professor of Medicine at the University of Toronto and a Scientist at the Women’s College Research Institute.
-She is also a staff rheumatologist in the rheumatology department at Women’s College Hospital.
+Dr. Lihi Eder is Director of the Psoriatic Arthritis Program at Women’s College Hospital.
+She is an Associate Professor of Medicine at the University of Toronto and a Scientist at the Women’s College Research Institute.

 What is psoriasis?